About Digital Unicity.

 Why Africa, Why Now

-The case for applying this architecture to African real assets is not philosophical.
-It is structural.
+The case for applying this architecture to African real assets is structural.

-African real estate, energy infrastructure, and mineral concessions are among the most underliquified, underpriced, and underaccessed asset classes on Earth.
+African real estate, energy infrastructure, and mineral concessions are among the most under-liquid, undervalued, and under-accessed asset classes on Earth.
 The pricing gap is not a reflection of intrinsic value.
 It is a function of access — the absence of a credible, legally structured, and culturally grounded vehicle that can connect global capital to African assets transparently.

 A Note on Infrastructure